V84423/V84423/README.md

 * Wax, EOS
 * Cardano Node creation.

-- Web tech
+## Web tech

 *  Node, React, Vue, Web3 js
 *  Laravel, Shopify, Python Django, Webscraper
 *  MongoDB, PostgreSQL, SQL Server
 * AWS, GCP, Firebase, GraphQL API

--Mobile App Development
+## Mobile App Development
  *  Android, Java, Kotlin, React Native, Mobile App Design, etc.

 It would be best if you worked with me because:
 Flexible communication skills are essential to any job requirement.
 I am proud of my work.
 Very Punctual.
 Your Satisfaction as a client will be my number one priority.
 Thank you for your time!

 <table align="center">
     <tbody>